dougrosman/cvml-saic/docs/syllabus.md

 ### Assignments
 The first 10 weeks of the course will be built on well-constrained code-based assignments.
+These assignments have clear goals and are intended to build confidence and code competency:
+* Weeks 1-4 weeks emphasize code and "classic" computer vision techniques.
+* Weeks 5-10 emphasize machine learning approaches and data acquisition/curation.
-These assignments have clear goals and are intended to build confidence and code competency.
-The last 5 weeks of the course are focused on integrating these techniques, technologies and critical discussions with your existing creative / research practice.
+* Weeks 11-15 week of the course are focused on integrating these techniques, technologies and critical discussions with your existing creative / research practice.

 ### Creative Coding Tools